Resources for Undergraduate Students

 Deadline: October 9

-Undergraduate students who submit abstracts for presentation at the meeting can apply for this award.
-Abstracts are due October 3—see Abstract Submission.
-Five awardees receive travel support, registration for the SOT Annual Meeting, and special recognition from Pfizer.
+Undergraduate students who submitted abstracts for presentation at the meeting can apply for this award.
+Abstract deadline is October 7—see Abstract Submission.
+Up to ten awardees receive travel support, registration for the SOT Annual Meeting, and special recognition from Pfizer.

 Undergraduate Education Program